Branca Edmée Marques: Career

 Marques' father died when she was just eight years old.
 After high school she joined the University of Lisbon.
 From there she graduated in Physics and Chemistry from the Faculty of Sciences.
 Having turned down a chance to do geological work in Angola, she taught at the faculty after her graduation in 1926, where she was the only woman carrying out teaching or research in chemistry.
 She married António Silva Sousa Torres (1876-1958), professor at the Faculty of Sciences of the University of Lisbon, but only on condition that she could go to Paris to study for a Doctorate.

-Wishing to specialize in radioactivity, she applied for and received a grant from the National Education Board (Junta de Educação Nacional) to study in 1931-32 at the Radium Institute in Paris (now the Curie Institute) on radioactivity topics.
-At her husband’s request she was accompanied by her mother.
-Impressed by Marques’ work, Curie wrote to the Portuguese government in 1932 requesting an extension of her fellowship but the grant was not renewed.
-However, the Institute found a way to allow her to continue with her research, which was later turned into work on a doctoral thesis.
-In her first three years she worked under the guidance of Marie Curie and, in the last year, after Curie’s death, under the supervision of André-Louis Debierne.
+Wishing to specialize in radioactivity, she applied for and received a grant from the National Education Board (Junta de Educação Nacional) to study in 1931–32 at the Radium Institute in Paris (now the Curie Institute) on radioactivity topics.
+At her husband's request she was accompanied by her mother.
+Impressed by Marques’ work, Curie wrote favorable reviews at the request of the Portuguese government in 1932, and at frequent intervals after that, so that Marques' requests for renewals of her funding would be granted.
+Later, the Institute also found a way to allow her to continue with her research, which was later turned into work on a doctoral thesis.
+In her first three years she worked under the guidance of Marie Curie and, in the last year, after Curie's death, under the supervision of André-Louis Debierne.
 Her notes of classes given by Curie and Debierne form part of her valuable scientific estate.
 In 1935 she defended her doctoral thesis on Nouvelles recherches sur le fractionnement des sels de baryum radifère (New research on the fragmentation of radiferous barium salts) at the Sorbonne University.
 With the support of two Nobel Prize winners, Jean Baptiste Perrin and Frédéric Joliot-Curie, her Doctorate was awarded with three honourable mentions, the highest grade possible.
 She published her results in three articles in 1936 in the Journal de Chimie Physique and also published six articles in the Comptes rendus de l'Académie des Sciences of Paris.